 Arts in Our Schools

-As the Superintendent of Princeton Schools, I believe it is important for you to know about the outstanding arts programs in our schools.
+Princeton Public Schools believes in the importance for you to know about the outstanding arts programs in our schools.
 Perhaps you have had the opportunity to notice this.
 We are very fortunate to have such strong programs.

 Why do we need arts programs?
 When we have arts programs, students are inspired to be creative, more likely to be committed to school in general, and better academically.
 Here are some research findings: